 Third Year and Beyond

-After successful completion of the Qualifying Preliminary Examination, students will engage in full-time independent research under the direction of their mentor.
-The Thesis Advisory Committee provides added guidance to the student and their mentor.
-The student is also expected to participate in scholarly activities at the department and university level and to contribute to fostering an equitable and inclusive environment that promotes scientific discourse.
+After completing the Qualifying Preliminary Examination, students will engage in full-time independent research under the direction of their mentor.
+The Thesis Committee provides added guidance to the student and their mentor.
+The student is also expected to participate in scholarly activities at the department and university level and contribute to fostering an equitable and inclusive environment that promotes scientific discourse.

 Coursework